haskellfoundation/error-message-index/message-index/messages/GHC-88464/index.md

 ---
 title: Variable not in scope
-summary: An unknown variable name was referenced
+summary: An unknown variable name was referenced.
 introduced: 9.6.1
 severity: error
 ---